MallikaKasi/IS601-Fall2024-Midterm_Project/readme.md

 ## Environmental Variables

-Environmental Variables are loaded in the main.py.
+Environmental Variables are loaded in the main.py at Application Startup.
 Environmental variables are loaded from the .env file.
 Environmental variables are also used in the configure logging method. logging_conf_path is an environmental variable and is used to determine the path to the logging config file.

 ![image](https://github.com/user-attachments/assets/dca9f425-ccbd-4034-a74e-e6b0df8b9432)
 ![image](https://github.com/user-attachments/assets/6be590a2-7f6e-412c-a9a2-2e261b2a7036)